-This mango salsa is fantastic served with tortilla chips, but I also love using it as a topping for fish and chicken!
-It comes together in no time.
+Mango salsa is fantastic served with tortilla chips, but I also love using it as a topping for fish and chicken!
+You can also add pineapple and/or avocado for a tropical fruit salsa.
+This homemade mango salsa recipe comes together in no time.

 How do you brighten up a dish?